Northern Colorado hosts Idaho State after Darling’s 20-point game - WTOP News

 Greeley, Colorado; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Idaho State visits Northern Colorado after Dylan Darling scored 20 points in Idaho State’s 72-67 win over the Northern Arizona Lumberjacks.
+BOTTOM LINE: Idaho State visits Northern Colorado after Dylan Darling scored 20 points in Idaho State’s 72-67 victory over the Northern Arizona Lumberjacks.

 The Bears are 6-1 in home games.
-Northern Colorado scores 83.5 points while outscoring opponents by 8.5 points per game.
+Northern Colorado is 0-1 in one-possession games.

-The Bengals are 1-0 in conference games.
-Idaho State averages 73.8 points while outscoring opponents by 8.8 points per game.
+The Bengals have gone 1-0 against Big Sky opponents.
+Idaho State is eighth in the Big Sky scoring 73.8 points per game and is shooting 42.3%.

-Northern Colorado averages 9.0 made 3-pointers per game, 1.6 more made shots than the 7.4 per game Idaho State gives up.
-Idaho State averages 73.8 points per game, 1.2 fewer than the 75.0 Northern Colorado gives up to opponents.
+Northern Colorado averages 83.5 points, 18.5 more per game than the 65.0 Idaho State gives up.
+Idaho State averages 7.8 made 3-pointers per game this season, 0.9 more makes per game than Northern Colorado allows.

-The Bears and Bengals face off Saturday for the first time in Big Sky play this season.

-TOP PERFORMERS: Jaron Rillie is averaging 8.4 points, 5.2 rebounds and 5.1 assists for the Bears.
+TOP PERFORMERS: Langston Reynolds is averaging 17.4 points, 5.5 rebounds and 3.2 assists for the Bears.

 Darling is averaging 14 points, 5.8 assists and 1.5 steals for the Bengals.